apecloud/kubeblocks-addons/examples/official-postgresql/README.md

-# official-postgresql
+# vanilla-postgresql

-Official-postgresql is an official PostgreSQL cluster definition Helm chart for Kubernetes
+vanilla-postgresql is a vanilla PostgreSQL cluster definition Helm chart for Kubernetes

 ## Prerequisites